 Since his retirement from public service in 2012, he has been a fulltime freelance writer, lecturer and consultant, and has done research on leadership and ethics.
 He is the author of more than 200 books of fiction and nonfiction.
 His book Ethical Dilemmas and the Practice of Diplomacy addresses the gray area of conflicting values in the diplomatic service.
 Ray is a trustee and chair of the Africa Program of the Foreign Policy Research Institute.
 He is a frequent contributor to several online news sites and is an avid photographer and artist whose work has ppeared in a number of publications.

 He is a member of AFSA, the Washington Institute of Foreign Affairs, the American College of National Security Leaders, the Association of Black American Ambassadors, the American Academy of Diplomacy, and a member of the board of the Cold War Museum.

-He has a B.S. in business administration from Benedictine College, in Atchison, KS, an M.S. in systems management from the University of Southern California, and an M.S. in national security strategy from the National War College, National Defense University.
-In 2001, he received the Thomas Jefferson Award from American Citizens Abroad (ACA) for his work in support of American business in southern Vietnam and in 2009 he was awarded the Secretary of Defense Medal for Meritorious Civilian Service.
+He has a B.S. in business administration from Benedictine College, Atchison, KS, an M.S. in systems management from the University of Southern California, and an M.S. in national security strategy from the National War College, National Defense University.
+In 2001, he received the Thomas Jefferson Award from American citizens Abroad (ACA) for his work in support of American business in southern Vietnam and in 2009 he was awarded the Secretary of Defense Medal for Meritorious Civilian Service.